Ayush-Gopisetty/codepath_homework/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
+In order to for me to deploy MHN-Admin, I had to create the MHN-Admin VM and install the MHM-Admin application and I used GCP in order to create the MHN-Admin VM and install the MHN-Admin application.
+Before creating the MHN-Admin VM and installing the MHN-Admin application, I first had to install the GCP SDK on my local machine and initialize the GCP SDK by using the command `gcloud init` on the Google Cloud SDK shell.
+After initializing the GCP SDK, I set a default region by using the command `gcloud config set compute/region us-central1` and I set a default zone by using the command `gcloud config set compute/zone us-central1-f`.
+After setting a default region and zone, I ran the command `gcloud config list` to see that I had configured my project, region, and zone right.
+In order to create the MHN-Admin VM, I had to create the firewall rules that will allow for the MHN-Admin's inbound ports to be enabled by using the following commands.
+`gcloud compute firewall-rules list

+gcloud compute firewall-rules create http ^
+    --allow tcp:80 ^
+    --description="Allow HTTP from Anywhere" ^
+    --direction ingress ^
+    --target-tags="mhn-admin"

+gcloud compute firewall-rules create honeymap ^
+    --allow tcp:3000 ^
+    --description="Allow HoneyMap Feature from Anywhere" ^
+    --direction ingress ^
+    --target-tags="mhn-admin"

+gcloud compute firewall-rules create hpfeeds ^
+    --allow tcp:10000 ^
+    --description="Allow HPFeeds from Anywhere" ^
+    --direction ingress ^
+    --target-tags="mhn-admin"`
+After using the following commands to

 <img src="mhn-admin.gif">